 SEC.
-3.04 CONTRACT TYPE
+3.03 CONTRACT TYPE

-This contract is a Firm Fixed Price contract.
+This contract is a firm fixed price contract.

 SEC.
-3.05 PROPOSED PAYMENT PROCEDURES
+3.04 PROPOSED PAYMENT PROCEDURES

-The state will make payments based on a negotiated payment schedule.
-Each billing must consist of an invoice and progress report.
+The state will make a quarterly payment based on the deliverables completed and accepted by the project director during the previous quarter.
 No payment will be made until the progress report and invoice has been approved by the project director.